 A Each CDT assessment being administered has an Online Tools Training (OTT).
 The Online Tools Training is designed to provide an introductory experience using the online assessment software in preparation for taking the CDT.
-It is strongly suggested that students be given time to take the Online Tools Training prior to taking a full or diagnostic category CDT for the first time.
-Specific instructions to administer the Online Tools Training are detailed in the CDT Administration Guide.
+It is strongly suggested that students be given time to take the Online Tools Training prior to taking a CDT for the first time.
+Specific instructions to administer the Online Tools Training are detailed in the Classroom Diagnostic Tools User Guide.